Jurickson Profar Player Props: Rockies vs. Angels

-On Friday, Jurickson Profar (batting .171 in his past 10 games) and the Colorado Rockies play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 8:40 PM ET.
+On Saturday, Jurickson Profar (on the back of going 2-for-4 with a home run and an RBI) and the Colorado Rockies face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Reds.
+He hit a home run while going 2-for-4 in his most recent game against the Angels.

 Jurickson Profar Game Info & Props vs. the Angels